White Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Rodriguez and the Seattle Mariners will look to beat Lucas Giolito, the Chicago White Sox's starter, on Saturday at 4:10 PM ET.
+The Seattle Mariners and Chicago White Sox will meet on Sunday at T-Mobile Park, at 4:10 PM ET, with Ty France and Andrew Vaughn -- two hot hitters -- expected to step up at the plate.

-The Mariners have been listed as -135 moneyline favorites in this matchup against the White Sox (+110).
-A 7-run over/under is listed for the game.
+The favored Mariners have -165 moneyline odds against the underdog White Sox, who are listed at +140.
+The over/under is 8 runs for the contest.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.